astrosoftlab/northtensor-web/documentation/guides/purchase-tao.md

 &nbsp;

-After that, sepcify the amount you want to stake out of the amount available on the top right.
+After that, specify the amount you want to stake out of the amount available on the top right.
 The image below highlights the important parts.

 &nbsp;